ai-on-gke/kuberay-tpu-webhook/README.md

 After installing cert-manager, it may take up to two minutes for the certificate to become ready.

 Installing the webhook:

+Version X of this webhook is compatible with KubeRay versions lower than 1.4.0.
+Version Y of this webhook is compatible with KubeRay versions 1.4.0 and above.

 1. `git clone https://github.com/ai-on-gke/kuberay-tpu-webhook`
 2. `cd kuberay-tpu-webhook`
 3. `make deploy`